sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

 ##### Uplink Interface Tracking

-The point of failure which VRRP safeguards against is the interface on which VRRP instance is present and the router as a whole.
+The fault point which VRRP safeguards against is the interface on which VRRP instance is present.
 Even if all of the connectivity of master to the external network fails, VRRP will still not trigger the failover to the backup gateway.
 Uplink interface tracking feature has been introduced to overcome this limitation.

 ![VRRP Tracking Interface Scenarios](images/VRRP_Tracking_Interface_Scenarios_Diagram.png "Figure 1: VRRP Tracking Interface Scenarios")